-Contact & Commissions
+Contact & Info

-Steven G. Smith is a Pulitzer Prize–winning social documentary photographer and cinematographer whose work is rooted in long-form visual storytelling, careful observation, and a belief that photography can help people see one another more clearly.
+BIO: Steven G. Smith is a Pulitzer Prize–winning social documentary photographer and cinematographer whose work is rooted in long-form visual storytelling, careful observation, and a belief that photography can help people see one another more clearly.
 Guided by curiosity, empathy, and respect for the people and places he photographs, Smith approaches the camera not as a barrier, but as a bridge.
 His work seeks out the visual poetry of everyday life, using gesture, color, light, and human presence to bear witness to the world as it is lived.

 His photography and films have been featured by the Smithsonian, National Geographic, ESPN, and other national outlets, and exhibited in museums and cultural institutions across the United States and internationally.
 He is an eleven-time Pictures of the Year International honoree, a recipient of a National Endowment for the Arts American Master Artist Grant, and the author of Under the Dark Sky: Life in the Thames River Basin.
 His documentary films have screened internationally and received numerous festival honors, including recognition for cinematography, documentary storytelling, and human rights work.